 Thank you for your patience and for helping share accurate information with others in the community.

 LOWER FLOWER CREEK DIVERSION DAM: The Montana Department of Natural Resources and Conservation (DNRC) administers dam safety, floodplain management, and community assistance programs for Montana communities.
 The Lower Flower Creek Diversion Dam is owned by the City of Libby.
 After damage was reported to the structure following the recent flooding, the city and DNRC’s Dam Safety Program coordinated inspection of the diversion structure by licensed engineers with expertise in dam safety.
 Engineers on site reported that damage was due to seepage along the structure’s side and increased water levels, resulting in erosion.
 Engineers and a construction crew took actions on the evening of December 14 to lower the dam’s water level.
 Additional work was conducted on the morning of December 15 to stabilize the damaged area.
-By reducing the water level in the reservoir and stabilizing the damaged area, the risk of failure was reduced, diminishing the downstream impacts and ensuring the municipal water supply was not impacted long-term.
-Engineers will continue to be onsite and monitor the situation.

 Please haul storm generated debris to the Lincoln County Landfill located at 2501 Pipe Creek Road.